Water planning district seeks Fulton residents for council seats

-The Metropolitan North Georgia Water Planning District, advisory council, is seeking residents from Fulton County to fill seats.
+The Metropolitan North Georgia Water Planning District is seeking residents from Fulton County to fill seats.

 The seat would be on the Chattahoochee River Basin Advisory Council, one of six councils in the 15-county region that help develop and implement water resources plans for the region.
 The councils provide input by representing the wide variety of stakeholders that rely on the region’s water resources, according to a press release.